amandewatnitrr/interview-questions-dev-theory/Shell-interview.md

   crontab -r # remove the crontab file
   ```

+  - `cron.deny` and `cron.allow` are two files in the `/etc/cron.d` directory that controls access to the crontab command.
+  - Crontab command tasks such as creating, editing, displaying, or removing crontab files are relegated to specific users through these files
+  - Both files usually consist of a list of user names, one user name per line.
+  - Together, these access control files perform the following functions:

+  - cron.allow decides which users are allowed to run the crontab command.
+  - cron.deny decides which users are denied from using the crontab command.
+  - When `cron.allow` or `cron.deny` doesn't exist, superuser privileges are required to run it.

 ### `for loop` in shell scripting

 - `for loop` is used to iterate over a list of items and perform a set of commands for each item.